shekhharshashank/TestCasesForWebDriverIOWithMocha/README.md

 cd  to dir where one wants to install webdriver IO
 -->   npm init -y

-npm install @wdio/cli
-npx wdio config - will get you helper for configurations.
+npm install @wdio/cli    -to get cli npx wdio config    - will get you helper for configurations.

 To run The test use:-
 npx wdio run wdio.conf.js